TerjeRu/adpowershell/README.md

 Most scripts will require some level of customization to work in your environment.
 Look for comments in the scripts indicating where changes are likely needed.

-Contributions to this repository are welcome.
-To contribute:

-    Fork the repository.
-    Create a new branch (git checkout -b feature-branch).
-    Make your changes and commit them (git commit -am 'Add some feature').
-    Push to the branch (git push origin feature-branch).
-    Create a new Pull Request.

 License